PalomboDev/techdegree-project-4/README.md

  - A 1px of text shadow to the button's text

  Expectations I Exceeded:
-  - Added the ability to type letters intead of clicking them
+  - Added the ability to type letters instead of clicking them
   - Personalized the page to my own liking
   - Added a utils.js to make simple tasks more efficient